 - Implement network traffic security protocols carefully

-- Consider adding extra layer of protection for mobile access.
+- Consider adding an extra layer of protection for mobile access.

-- Perform regular threat modeling and use tools to identify any vulnerabilities related to certain mobile frameworks, operating systems, device platforms or external APIs.
+- Perform regular threat modeling and use tools to identify vulnerabilities related to certain mobile frameworks, operating systems, device platforms, or external APIs.

 - Integrate application security testing with the development process